The Unitary Patent and Unified Patent Court – the essentials you need to know

-The earliest anticipated UPC start date is now in 2021, but there may be considerable further delays due to the effect of the UK’s withdrawal from the UPC, the ratification of the UPC Agreement by the UK and Germany, and accession to the Protocol on Provisional Application.
+The earliest anticipated UPC start date is now in 2021, but there may be considerable further delays due to the effect of the UK’s withdrawal from the UPC, the ratification of the UPC Agreement by Germany, and accession to the Protocol on Provisional Application.

 Prior to the commencement of the UPC, there will also be a ‘sunrise’ period of at least 3 months.
 This will allow patentees time to opt patents out of the jurisdiction of the UPC if desired.